 This is not a requirement as you can foam up using solely your palms, but you’ll always get better results by swirling your brush in a bowl.
 You can use a spare bowl from your kitchen or go with a classier solution that will last forever.

 Ceramic is a good choice of material, but you can also go with a wooden or clay bowl, depending from your style and personal preference.

 Beard oils are huge in the grooming market today, and the funniest thing about them is they’re made solely out of organic oils and glycerin at times.

 If you go with a product that has natural oils in it, you probably don’t need a pre-shave oil.
 But, if you’re a romantic stuck with his childhood brand and you’re constantly battling rashes, it’s probably a smart idea to start applying oil before shaving.

 You don’t need to put any effort into searching since we already got you covered with our Seven Potions Pre Shave Oil.

 The reason why we’re rooting for you to choose a soap filled with natural oils is because we want you to take good care of your skin.
 If you have sensitive skin, go with an alcohol free solution and compensate on scent with some potent essential oil like thyme or peppermint in your soap.

 Using a high quality triple-milled shaving soap will solve some of your biggest skin related shaving issues.

-Having a quality boar bristle brush and a sharp safety razor allows you to make a closer cut while avoiding to pull your facial hair.
+Having a quality shaving brush and a sharp safety razor allows you to make a closer cut while avoiding to pull your facial hair.

 Be smart with your choice and don’t be afraid to ask your questions in the comment section.